CORE Logo Subtext

 in Alan Campos (Buncombe County) with elevated foundations to mitigate future flood damage

-Hear from the resilient community members of Alan Campos about their rebuilding journeys.
+Hear from the resilient residents of Alan Campos about their rebuilding journeys.

 A little boy picks up a toy in his new bedroom